sparkfun/Servo_Trigger/README.md

 ### Going Further

 The firmware on the Servo Trigger was programmed using Atmel Studio 6.6, using AVRGCC 3.4.4.1229 and a JTAGICE3 debug module.

+...should also be able to load *.hex or *.elf files from AVRDude with an ATTiny Programmer.

 If the provided FSMs don't meet your needs, you can implement custom ones - follow the pattern used by the functions bistableFSM() and oneshotFSM().